Clinical Movement

 • Valproate + clonazepam: Commonly used as adjuncts

-• 5-HTP (5-hydroxytryptophan) + carbidopa: historical treatment; limited availability
+• 5-HTP (5-hydroxytryptophan) + carbidopa: Historical treatment; carbidopa added to prevent peripheral decarboxylation; limited availability

 • Often requires polytherapy; disability remains significant despite treatment